groverkaran/django-comments-tree/docs/tutorial.rst

 Now we can add a domain to the ``BlackListed`` model in the admin_ interface.
 Or we could download a blacklist_ from Joe Wein's website and load the table with actual spamming domains.

 Once we have a ``BlackListed`` domain, try to send a new comment and use an email address with such a domain.
-Be sure to log out before trying, otherwise django-comments-xtd will use the logged in user credentials and ignore the email given in the comment form.
+Be sure to log out before trying, otherwise django-comments-tree will use the logged in user credentials and ignore the email given in the comment form.

 Sending a comment with an email address of the blacklisted domain triggers a **Comment post not allowed** response, which would have been a HTTP 400 Bad Request response with ``DEBUG = False`` in production.